bcgov/metadata-curator/README.md

 Formio is a tool that provides custom forms with validation, it is used as a library on the frontend for rendering and as an api as well.

 _Quick Start:_
 The terraform script contains all the necessary configurations and data that is needed to serve forms.
-Depending on development need, the quickest way may be to use terraform to build all containers, then shut them down with the exception of the container with the NAME `mc_formio`.
+Depending on development need, the quickest way may be to use terraform to build all containers, then shut them down with the exception of the container with the NAME `mc_formio` and `mc_mongodb`.
 ```
 # start terraform scripts
 cd terraform